matt-dunn/react-universal-skeleton/README.md

     - look at create-react-app and other bootstraps
     - redux
     - ducks
-[ ] Look into full HMR again... issue previously with lazy loaded components?
+[ ] Look into full HMR again...
+    - issue previously with lazy loaded components? or using hashes in dev?
 [ ] Optimise build / webpack config to increase performance [ ] devServer config - watch options?
 [ ] Source maps